miguelandin/rpg-royale/README.md

 # RPG ROYALE
-Made by: Marco, Hugo, Miguel, Mike, Pablo e Imbécil Anónimo
+Made by: Marco, Hugo, Miguel, Mike, Pablo and Imbécil Anónimo

 ---
 ### tree